Dig-ins

 Volunteer check-in

-After you arrive, look for a person at a table with a clipboard and please sign in and grab a name tag.
+After you arrive, look for a person at a table with a clipboard – please sign in and grab a name tag.
 It may seem a bit chaotic at first as we gather tools, sort plants, and bag compost, but someone will help you find a task.
 Once we’re ready and everyone has arrived, we’ll assemble, chat about the garden sites we plan to visit, and then you will be assigned to a Dig-in team.
-You and your team members will exchange phone numbers, make note of the destination, and travel to the garden sites (carpooling is encouraged).
+You and your team members will exchange phone numbers, make note of the destination, and travel to the garden sites.
 If you have an appropriate vehicle and would be willing to help transport tools and/or compost to the garden site(s), let us know when you sign in.